zerjens/fc4-framework/proposals/ep01-decouple-models-and-views-new-dsl/ep01-decouple-models-and-views-new-dsl.md

       database: views
 ```

-These datastores can then be referenced in system and container relationships.
+These datastores can then be referenced by system, containers, and datatypes.

 #### Users